-ActionAid has been operating in Haiti and the Dominican Republic since 1996 and we now work with 30,000 people in both countries.
+ActionAid has been working in Haiti and the Dominican Republic since 1996 and we now work with 30,000 people in both countries.

-Haiti is the poorest country in the western hemisphere, with almost 80 per cent of the population living on under $2 per day.
-The country has been struck by devastating hurricanes and earthquakes in recent years, whose impact has been worsened by large-scale deforestation.
+Haiti is the poorest country in the western hemisphere.
+Almost 80% of the population lives on under £1.50 per day.
+The country has been struck by devastating hurricanes and earthquakes in recent years - and this impact has been worsened by large-scale deforestation.

 Haiti has a strong sense of community responsibility, with many local organisations made up of people determined to work together to solve their own problems.
 We support these organisations with funding and training, and work with them to improve access to water, health services and business loans.

 Child sponsorship in Haiti

 One million children in Haiti don’t go to school.
 As a result many grow up illiterate and turn to begging for an income.
-Money from child sponsorships goes towards building schools in some of Haiti’s poorest communities like Lascahobas.
-These schools act as shelters during times of natural disaster.
+Money from child sponsorship goes towards building schools in some of Haiti’s poorest communities like Lascahobas.
+These schools act as shelters during natural disasters.

 When you sponsor a child in Haiti, you'll be providing the resources for real, long-term change.
 You'll get two letters a year from the child you sponsor, and updates from the country programme to tell you how the money you are spending is changing the community your child lives in.